-The Vellum Configure Grain SOP configures the incoming geometry to be solved as grains in the Vellum Solver system.
-The two main options are either to convert the incoming geometry into points by treating it as a volume and filling it with grains; or tag existing points on the input to have grain-like behavior.
+The Vellum Configure Grain SOP configures the incoming geometry to be solved as grains or fluid in the Vellum Solver system.
+The two main options are either to convert the incoming geometry into points by treating it as a volume and filling it with grains or fluid particles; or tag existing points on the input to have grain-like behavior.

-Grains often require more substeps than other Vellum constraint types.
+Grains and fluid often require more substeps than other Vellum constraint types.
 It is recommended any attached Vellum solver be raised to at least 5 substeps for stability.

 For more control over filling a volume with grains, look at the Grain Source node.

 Treat the incoming geometry as a closed volume and fill it with points.
 These points are then configured as grains or fluid, according to the Type parameter.

 The subset of incoming points to configure for grain-like interaction.

 In case the group is named or numeric, this can disambiguate what type of group it is.

 The type of particle to create: Grain or Fluid.

 Diameter of the particles.
 The